-- Attributes Mesh Line.. - Select Thick beam, Linear elements. - Enter the attribute name as Thick Beam and click OK. - Select the three lines defining the deck, and drag and drop the mesh attribute Thick Beam from the selected features and click OK.
+- Select Thick beam, Linear elements. - Enter the attribute name as Thick Beam and click OK. - Select the three lines defining the deck, and drag and drop the mesh attribute Thick Beam from the treeview onto the selected features and click OK.